MicrosoftDocs/win32/desktop-src/SecCertEnroll/mapping-xenroll-dll-to-certenroll-dll.md

 ---
-Description: The Xenroll.dll library has been removed from the operating system and replaced by CertEnroll.dll. ms.assetid: ec28fbdc-9198-472a-8976-7b5db09069a6
+description: The Xenroll.dll library has been removed from the operating system and replaced by CertEnroll.dll. ms.assetid: ec28fbdc-9198-472a-8976-7b5db09069a6
 title: Mapping Xenroll.dll to CertEnroll.dll
 ms.topic: article